lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/0 Outline.md

 ## **Lesson 3: Basic Tags and Attributes**

-Learn core HTML tags for structuring web pages, including headings, paragraphs, links, images, and lists.
-Discover how to use attributes like `id`, `class`, and `src` to modify these elements.
+Learn core HTML tags for structuring web pages, including headings, paragraphs, links, and images.
+Discover how to use attributes to modify these elements.

 ## **Lesson 4: Block-Level vs. Inline Elements**